Provider claims and safety checks

 How can I tell if a GLP-1 tablet claim is reliable?

-Look for clear UK status wording, prescription-only wording, clinical assessment, product-specific naming, safety warnings and recent public-source information.
+Look for clear UK status statements, prescription-only wording, clinical assessment, product-specific naming, safety warnings and recent public-source information.

 Does a provider waitlist mean a tablet is available?